Restricted Phase Space Thermodynamics of NED-AdS Black Holes: Thermodynamic Processes

-In Figure \ref{mu c fix phi}, the $\mu-C$ curve at fixed $S, \hat{\Phi}$ is shown.
-It is found that just like the previous case, $\mu-C$ curve at fixed $S, \hat{\Phi}$ also has a maximum but this time the maximum is not always positive, in fact, the maximum is always negative when $\hat{\Phi}$ is chosen according to it's bound.
+In Figure \ref{mu c fix phi}, we provide the plot of $\mu$ with $C$ at fixed $S, \hat{\Phi}$.
+It is found that just like the previous case, $\mu-C$ curve at constant $S, \hat{\Phi}$ also has a maximum but this time the maximum is not always positive, in fact, the maximum is always negative when $\hat{\Phi}$ is chosen according to it's bound.
 In the right panel we plot $\mu/\mu'_{max}-C/C'_{max}$ at fixed $\hat{\Phi}$.
 Since $\mu'_{max}$ is negative, we see the plot goes upside down.
 Clearly, nowhere does the chemical potential $\mu$ go to zero, implying there are no Hawking-Page transition.
-This is consistent with the result in the previous section where we saw that the free energy in Figure \ref{ts ft min} never went to zero.
-This result is in contrast with the RN-AdS case, where both the $\mu-C$ processes at fixed $\hat{Q}$ and $\hat{\Phi}$ are exactly the same.
+This is consistent with the result in the preceding section where we saw that the free energy in Figure \ref{ts ft min} never went to zero.
+This result is in contrast with the RN-AdS case, where two $\mu-C$ process were analysed at fixed $\hat{Q}$ and fixed $\hat{\Phi}$, and both of them were exactly the same.